Help and support available for people who care for someone

 Carers are people who look after family, partners or friends who are ill, frail, have a disability or a mental health problem.
 They may be caring for another adult or be a parent of a disabled child.
 The care they provide is unpaid.

-If someone relies on you for support on a regular basis, or is intending to rely on you, then you can access a range of services to support you in your role as a carer.
-Contact us if you would like an assessment of your needs.
-Depending on the outcome of your assessment services may be provided or arranged for the person you care for, with their consent, to help you in your caring role.
+If someone relies on you for support on a regular basis, or is going to rely on you, then you have the right to an assessment of your needs.
+This is called a Carers Assessment.
+A Carers Assessment is your opportunity to talk to someone about your caring role, and what help might be available to support you in this role.
+There are no right or wrong answers, it’s just about your needs.
+Depending on your situation, you could access services to support you as a carer, and services may also be provided or arranged for the person you care for, with their consent, to help you in your caring role.

 To contact the Council directly

 Contact the Nottingham Health and Care Point on 0300 1310 300, Monday to Friday, 8:30am to 5:00pm, or email firstname.lastname@example.org

 From 1 August 2017 the Nottingham Health and Care Point will be changing their hours to 8am to 6pm 5 days a week.

 If your query or concern is urgent and it is outside of these hours please call the Emergency Duty Team on 0115 876 1000.

 Respite care can give the person you care for the chance to enjoy new experiences and to make new friends.
 In turn this means carers receive a break from caring and time to recharge their batteries.
 For more information contact the Carers Hub, or you can contact us directly.